The Wraparound: All the info to know about the NHL playoff games today

 The Wraparound is your daily look at the 2020 Stanley Cup Playoffs.
 We’ll break down all of the NHL playoff games today with the all-important television and live streaming information included.

-• Check out NHL Bubble Wrap to look back at all of Tuesday’s action.
+• Check out NHL Bubble Wrap to look back at all of Wednesday’s action.

-• Brayden Point ended the fourth-longest game in NHL history in the fifth overtime to help Tampa top Columbus.

-The Islanders and Capitals will meet for the first time in the playoffs since Barry Trotz left the 2018 Stanley Cup champions for Long Island.
-He knows the team well; he knows their head coach, Todd Reirden, well.
+• They only needed two overtimes to decide Game 1 of Bruins-Hurricanes thanks to Patrice Bergeron.

 NHL GAMES TODAY